 Adobe Stock allows JPEGs with a minimum resolution of 4 MP.
 They prefer images that are high quality and devoid of logos, watermarks or excessive noise.
 Before sending in my photos I always give them a review in Lightroom to ensure they are clear and properly illuminated.
 Trust me being meticulous about details can help you avoid rejections!

-Read This: How to Remove Adobe Stock Watermark Effectively
+Read This: How to Check Your Stock Credits on Adobe Stock

 Conclusion: Is Adobe Stock the Right Choice for Photographers?